 Sea Pines Resort is best known for Harbour Town Golf Links, home to the RBC Heritage Presented by Boeing, SC’s lone annual PGA Tour tournament.
 But the island is also home to nearly two dozen courses, including Sea Pines’ Heron Point by Pete Dye and Atlantic Dunes, a Davis Love III design.
 Sea Pines has a variety of accommodation options, but the ultimate is The Inn at Harbour Town, a European-style boutique hotel overlooking the course’s first tee and a Four-Diamond property.
 Visit SeaPines.com or call 866.561.8802.

-Also on the oceanfront is the Westin Hilton Head Island Resort & Spa, a 24-acre, self-contained resort with three golf courses (Barony by George Cobb, Planters Row by Willard Byrd and Robber’s Row by Pete Dye), plus water sports, top dining and, of course, views of the Atlantic from room balconies.
-For those interested in luxury, the Heavenly Spa has nine treatment rooms, couples’ whirlpool suite, beauty salon, relaxation rooms and steam and sauna.
+Also on the oceanfront is the Westin Hilton Head Island Resort & Spa, a 24-acre self-contained resort with 3 golf courses (Barony by George Cobb, Planters Row by Willard Byrd and Robber’s Row by Pete Dye), plus water sports, top dining and, of course, views of the Atlantic from room balconies.
+For those interested in luxury, the Heavenly Spa has 9 treatment rooms, a couples’ whirlpool suite, a beauty salon, relaxation rooms, and a steam and sauna.
 Nearby is the European Spa, with an ocean-side massage.
 Visit WestinHiltonHeadIsland.com, or call 843.681.1019.

 Just west of Hilton Head in the town of Bluffton is one of Jack Nicklaus’ premier golf courses, May River Golf Club at Palmetto Bluff, a course some consider the Lowcountry’s best.
 The Inn at Palmetto Bluff, located on a bend in the May River, offers spa services including a “bath on the bluff,” which has a private outdoor veranda overlooking the river, sweet milk and rosebud body scrub, and a warm river stone massage using stones from the riverbed.
 Visit PalmettoBluffResort.com or call 843.706.6500.